IsaiahHarris/tactacam-mobile-assessment/README.md

 ### `pod install`

-You are now able to run the project on an xcode simulator or a physical ios device.
+You are now able to run the project on an xcode simulator with `npx react-native run-ios`, or on a physical ios device.

 ### Demo Media